Eviction moratorium extends again, landlord concerned for back-rent piling

-The bill doesn’t mean you don’t have to pay rent, it just prevents evictions for tenants who have endured COVID hardships if they successfully submit a hardship declaration.
+The bill doesn’t mean renters don’t have to pay rent, it just prevents evictions for tenants who have endured COVID-related hardships if they successfully submit a hardship declaration.
 The declaration must explain the source of hardship.

 Drouin says with tenants going months without paying rent, some of his colleagues are going under.
-That money goes towards mortgage, insurance, maintenance and repairs.
+That money goes towards mortgage and insurance payments, maintenance and repairs.
 Even as the current bill extends a moratorium on foreclosures for landlords, Drouin says this isn’t relief for them, as the money is still adding up.

-“The tenants have been the recipient of this money but it hasn’t been going towards housing it’s been going to other things, tenants haven’t been prioritizing their housing needs,” he said.
+“The tenants have been the recipient of this money but it hasn’t been going towards housing it’s been going to other things,” he said.
+“Tenants haven’t been prioritizing their housing needs.”

+Drouin said there’s a reason evictions happen, and the moratorium is creating a cycle of boarded-up properties.

-Assemblyman Demond Meeks has been supporting this moratorium.
+Assemblyman Demond Meeks supports this moratorium.
 He says if someone can’t pay rent – chances are they’re also out of work.
 This, largely due to the pandemic.

 “When we look at hospitality and restaurants and bars, they’re struggling right now,” he said.